rcasto/adaptive-html/ReadMe.md

     - Returns a JSON object representing an Adaptive Card

 ## Known Caveats
-- Images in list steps are pushed to the bottom of that list step
+- Images in list steps and nested steps are pushed to the bottom of that list step

 ## Currently supported HTML tags
 - p